Will a dehumidifier cool a room?

-If you run any electric device in an isolated space (a room, let’s say), it will always raise the temperature of the room.
-TV, computer, even an air conditioner, and a fridge will raise the temperature of the room if there is no heat exchange between the indoor and outdoor.
+If you run any electric device in an isolated space (a room, let’s say), it will always raise the room temperature.
+TV, computer, even an air conditioner, and a fridge will raise the room temperature if there is no heat exchange between the indoor and outdoor.

-Every air conditioner has to interact with the outside in order to decrease the room temperature; that’s why you have to always vent it.
+Every air conditioner has to interact with the outside to decrease the room temperature; that’s why you always have to vent it.

 A dehumidifier’s job is to reduce indoor relative humidity from 50% – 100% to 30% – 50%.
-In order to do that, it doesn’t need to have any heat exchange with the outdoors.
-Hence, all the heat created by running a dehumidifier, will not be able to leave the room.
+To do that, it doesn’t need to have any heat exchange with the outdoors.
+Hence, all the heat created by running a dehumidifier will not be able to leave the room.

 Consequently, we can answer ‘Will a dehumidifier cool a room?’ with a definite ‘No.’.

 Even the biggest commercial dehumidifiers don’t cool a room.

 In short, a dehumidifier is an electric device that (besides everything else) also produces heat.
 In an isolated room, heat can’t escape.
 More heat in a room will increase room temperature.